kiusthugs/kplocalwp/README.md

 ### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify) -->

 # Masters Website

-This website displays articles, events, biographies, and statistics within the golfing professional scene.
+This website displays user created articles, events, biographies, and statistics within the golfing professional scene.
+It is built with a React frontend that fetches a Wordpress API that acts as CMS.

+## Technologies
+Project is created with:
+* React
+* Wordpress
+* react-router-dom

-## Installation
+## Setup
+* Start Wordpress Server
+* Run `npm start`

-## Usage
+## Features
+* Articles of the winners from the Masters tournament
+* Get informed of upcoming golf related events that requires attendance
+* Biorgraphies and statistics of specific golfers

+### TO DO:
+* Sort home page posts by different orders
+* Find out Tiger Woods average driver yardage in his biography
+* RSVP a tournament event with the provided email or link